Read the related articles

 Is it worth ripping CD to FLAC?

-Ripping of CD audio to FLAC allows:
+Transferring CD audio to FLAC format helps:

 Hi-res audio